 Crochet beanie “Boel”

-Crochet a beautiful and trendy “Boel” beanie in the soft Soft Wool yarn
+Crochet the beautiful and trendy “Boel” hat using the soft wool yarn Soft Wool.

-This yarn is made of 100% wool, so the beanie will keep you warm all winter.
-It’s also a very simple project that’s perfect for beginners who want to learn crochet.
-You can adjust the size of the beanie to make it exactly the way you want.
-In addition to the wool yarn, you’ll need a 7 mm crochet hook.
-We used the color “Dark Green.”
+This yarn is made from 100% wool, so the hat will keep you warm all winter.
+It is also a very easy project, perfect for beginners who want to learn how to crochet.
+You can adjust the size of the hat to suit your personal preference.
+In addition to the wool yarn, you will need a 6–7 mm crochet hook (6 mm for a denser and warmer hat).
+We have used the color “Dark Green.”
+To help you along, there is a full-length instructional video to watch.

 .jpg)